avivajpeyi/academic-kickstart/content/post/slurm-notes/index.md

 3. Local connection to interactive job
     - run the command echoed above
-    - open the link to the jupyer notebook (also printed in the previous window)
+    - open the link to the jupyer notebook (printed in the previous window)

 4. Run `exit` when done!